-What follows is a list of what project managers do...
+What follows is a list of some of what project managers do...

 Defines Roles and Responsibilities

 At the start of the project, the project manager must define what role each resource will have in the project.
 This is something that’s not obvious as a Senior Director will have a different role on a project than his general role in a typical matrix structure.
 With the help of the project team, the project manager can develop a RACI (Responsibility assignment matrix) to clarify responsibilities.

 From emails to meetings to IM’s, the PM must be able to oversee communications and sense if there is confusion or ambiguity.
 If either is present, the PM must call a time out and get all appropriate parties in a meeting or, at a minimum, in a group chat.
 The PM is accountable for ensuring clear communication across all project resources.
 This is especially true if project managers need to manage communications with distributed teams.

 Every project has risks and it is beneficial to identify these as soon as possible.
 This way, mitigation plans can be generated from the beginning to ensure that these risks do not become issues.
 It’s okay for the PM to enlist the help of the team to identify risks.